Introduction

 Personal Milestones and Health Tracking

 Consider someone who began a new wellness routine on June 18, 2024, and wants to celebrate hitting the 100-day mark.
-Also, by adding 100 days to the ordinal count (170 + 100 = 270), she discovers her milestone falls on September 26, 2024.
+By adding 100 days to the ordinal count (170 + 100 = 270), she discovers her milestone falls on September 26, 2024.
 Pet owners tracking vaccination schedules, athletes logging training blocks, and gardeners recording growth cycles all benefit from this level of precision, because biological and developmental timelines rarely follow neat monthly boundaries.

 Legal and Financial Deadlines